Jim Bennett (historian): Career

-Bennett's interests lie in the history of practical mathematics from the 16th century to the 18th century, scientific instruments and astronomy.
+Bennett was subsequently a fellow and senior tutor of Churchill College and curator of the Whipple Museum of the History of Science, both part of Cambridge University.
 His work in Cambridge included hands-on use of scientific and navigational instruments, using the Whipple collection to teach undergraduates how instruments worked, and gaining insight into the difficulties faced by the historical teachers of those instruments.